PaulDance/cargo-liner/README.md

           `--keep-going` is never passed onto Cargo.
 It is neither to be confused with `cargo test --no-fail-fast` since `cargo test` is never used.

+          [default: false]

       --fail-fast
-          Negation of `--no-fail-fast` that overrides it and restores the default behavior as if absent
+          Negation of `--no-fail-fast` that overrides it and restores the default behavior as if absent, i.e. stop as soon as the first error occurs

   -f, --force
           Force overwriting existing crates or binaries.